initbiz/cumuluscore-plugin/README.md

 Extend your Cumulus Core system with dashboard and settings pages within seconds.

 ### Concept
 To fully understand the concept it is a good idea to watch the video here: <a href="http://cumulus.init.biz/videos">http://cumulus.init.biz/videos</a>

-Working with pages in Cumulus is based on four levels of testing user privileges:
+Working with pages in Cumulus is based on four levels of checking user privileges:

 1. Public pages
 1. User is logged in (using `Session` component from Rainlab.Users)
 1. User can access to cluster's page (using Cumulus Guard)
-1. Cluster has access to the module (using Module Guard)
+1. Cluster has access to the feature (using Feature Guard)

 You can use the Guards on pages, but the best approach is to create the following layouts:
 * first one for public pages
 * second one with `Session` component from `RainLab.UserPlus` for all pages that requires a user to be signed in
 * third one with `Session` component and `CumulusGuard` component for all pages that requires a user to be signed in and to be assigned to a cluster
-* Fourth, fifth and so on with `Session` component, `CumulusGuard` component and a `ModuleGuard` component for all pages that requires a user to be signed in, assigned to a cluster and the privilege for a cluster to access the module.
+* Fourth, fifth and so on with `Session` component, `CumulusGuard` component and a `FeatureGuard` component for all pages that requires a user to be signed in, assigned to a cluster and the privilege for a cluster to access the feature.

 ## Features
 Cumulus is using features to separate functionality and access for front-end users.
 Every plugin can register it's own features using `registerCumulusFeatures` method in plugin registration file.